St. John's Wort Interactions

 high

-St. John's wort induces CYP3A4 and CYP2D6, the enzymes responsible for metabolizing nortriptyline, reducing nortriptyline blood levels and antidepressant effect.
-The herb also adds serotonergic activity that may increase risk of serotonin syndrome.
+St. John's wort induces the liver enzymes (chiefly CYP3A4, via the pregnane X receptor) that help clear nortriptyline, which can lower nortriptyline blood levels and weaken its antidepressant effect.
+The herb also adds serotonergic activity, which gives an additive, theoretical increase in the risk of serotonin syndrome.

-St. John's Wort + raloxifene
+St. John's Wort + red yeast rice

 moderate